seunguk-do/MTVCrafter/README.md

 *(2) MV-DiT*:
 Based on video DiT architecture, we design a 4D motion attention module to combine motion tokens with vision tokens.
-Since the patchify disrupted positional information, we introduce 4D RoPE to recover the spatio-temporal relationships.
+Since the tokenization and flattening disrupted positional information, we introduce 4D RoPE to recover the spatio-temporal relationships.
 To further improve the quality of generation and generalization, we use learnable unconditional tokens for motion classifier-free guidance.